How much is Honda Accord insurance in Canada ?

-The Accord is a cheap sedan, but high theft rates for this popular car cause slightly higher insurance rates.
-On average, auto insurance for a Honda Accord is $151 a month, which works out to $1,812 a year.
-With a base price of $22,455, the annual insurance cost–to–base car price ratio is 8.2%, higher than the average of 4%.
+The Honda Accord is an inexpensive sedan, but high theft rates for this popular car cause slightly higher insurance rates.
+On average, Honda Accord insurance is around $249 a month, which works out to $2,988 a year.
+With a base price of $34,090, the annual insurance cost–to–base car price ratio is 8.8%.

 Introduced in 1976, the Honda Accord has become one of the best-selling vehicles in North America.
 The accord is best known for its incredible safety ratings and comfortable design that make it a great family car or daily driver.
 Equipped with a number of safety and driver assistance features, coverage for the Accord should be easy to find.

-How to compare insurance for the Honda Accord
+How to compare Honda Accord insurance in Canada

-Auto insurance is a necessary but often overwhelming purchase that almost every driver makes.
+Car insurance is a necessary but often overwhelming purchase that almost every driver makes.
 Shopping around can be difficult, as providers use confusing language and ambiguous claims when describing policies.
-But since coverage is mandatory in almost every state, you won’t be able to go without.
-That said, knowing what to look for can make shopping for insurance easier and can even save you money if you play your cards right.
+But since coverage is mandatory in every province, you won’t be able to go without.
+Knowing what to look for can make shopping for insurance easier and can even save you money if you play your cards right.

 - Price.
 Coverage can vary between providers, making it hard to compare by price.
 Use the same driver and vehicle details when getting quotes in order to accurately compare your options.